upthebuzzard/upthebuzzard.github.io/_hifi/2023-04-04-desktop-audio.md

 We can address these combinations holistically.

 Firstly, on a desktop, your speakers will most likely be small, and that means very little bass.
-They can sound nice and clear, and can be an listening pleasure as is.
+They can sound nice and clear, and can be a listening pleasure as is.
 But, with the best will in the world, there will be little bass oomph.
 Cranking up the bass [tone control](#tone-controls) (assuming you have one) will be an exercise in futility.

 My first concrete suggestion is to assume you will benefit from a powered (aka active) subwoofer.
 This is a speaker built for bass, and will supply your missing oomph.
 Many powered speakers cater for subwoofers, as do many amplifiers.